eosdac/eosdac-client-legacy/README.md

 $ cd memberclient
 $ yarn
 ```
-## Add language strings
+## Add language string repo
-Add the default language strings to the project.
-You can use your own repo too.
+Add the default language strings to the project by executing the below command.
+In production you might want to use your own forked repo.
 ```bash
 yarn add_i18n https://github.com/eosdac/memberclient_i18n.git i18n
 ```